-Alcohol Health and Research World is a quarterly produced by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) through the National Clearinghouse for Alcohol Infor mation, operated under contract number ADM 281-79-0001 by Informatics General Corporation.
-Sean O'Rourke is the Director of the Clearinghouse.
-The Secretary of Health and Human Services has determined that the publication of this periodical is necessary in the transaction of the public business required by law of this Department.
-Use of funds to printing this periodical has been approved by the Director of the Office of Management and Budget through July 4, 1984.
+Alcohol Health and Research World is a quarterly produced by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) through the National Clearinghouse for Alcohol Information, operated under contract number ADM 281-79-0001 by Informatics General Corporation.
+Scan O'Rourke is the Director of the Clearinghouse.
+The Secretary of Health and Human Services has determined that the publication of this periodical is been approved by the Director of the Office of Management and Budget through July 4, 1984.
 Opinions expressed in contributed articles do not necessarily reflect the views of NIAAA.
 The U.S. Government does not endorse or favor any specific commercial product or commodity.
 Trade or proprietary names appearing in this publication are used only because they are considered essential in the context of the studies reported herein.
-Manuscripts concerning research, treatment, or prevention of alcoholism and alcohol problems are solicited and should be sent to the Editor, Alcohol Health and Research World, P.O.
-Box 2345, Rockwille, Maryland 20852, Subscriptions and changes of address should be sent to the Superintendent of Documents, U.S. Government Printing Office, Washington, D.C.
+Manuscripts concerning research, treatment, or prevention of alcoholism and alcohol problems are solicited and should be sent to the Editor.
+Alcohol Health and Research World, P.O.
+Box 2345, Rockville, Maryland 20852, Subscriptions and changes of address should be sent to the Superintendent of Documents, U.S. Government Printing Office, Washington, D.C.
 20402.
 Subscriptions are \$11.00 a year or \$13.75 if mailed to a foreign address.
-Single copies are available at \$5.00 (\$6.25 to a foreign address).
 These prices are subject to change without notice.
 All material appearing in this magazine is in the public domain and may be reproduced or copied without permission, unless otherwise noted in the text.
-Citation of the source is appreciated.
+Custion of the source is anneciated.